 - Impossible Task: The Horned King doesn't believe that he can gain a human's love, especially in the beginning.
 Some of the Invisibles, especially the first one, share the sentiment.

-- Infinite Supplies: The Invisibles can conjure things out of thin air, even such things that shouldn't exist in the setting or timeline the story takes place.
+- Infinite Supplies: The Invisibles can conjure things out of thin air, even stuff that shouldn't exist in the setting or timeline the story takes place.
 They are always vague about where they get the stuff.
 When they disobey the Fates, they're confiscated of this ability for a while several times.

 - Instant Birth, Just Add Water: Downplayed.
 It's not revealed how long Addie is in labor when her baby is ready to be born, but after the water breaks, it takes several minutes for the birth to be complete.